treyg/hoarder-random-bookmark/README.md

 ## Getting Started

-### Obtaining a Hoarder API Key
+### Obtaining a Karakeep API Key

-To use this application, you'll need an API key from your Hoarder account:
+To use this application, you'll need an API key from your Karakeep account:

-1. Log in to your Hoarder account and go to settings
+1. Log in to your Karakeep account and go to settings
 2. Click 'Api keys'
 3. Create a new key and copy it
 4. This is your `HOARDER_API_KEY` for the application